Governorship of Ronald Reagan: Second term (1971–1975)

 An unsuccessful attempt to recall Reagan in 1968 was supported by senior citizens, educators, and organized labor.
 Reagan was re-elected in 1970, defeating "Big Daddy" Jesse M. Unruh on November 3 with 52.85% of the vote.
 He chose not to seek a third term in the following election cycle.

 Capital punishment

 One of Reagan's greatest frustrations in office concerned capital punishment, which he strongly supported.
 His efforts to enforce the state's laws in this area were thwarted when the Supreme Court of California issued its People v.
 Anderson decision, which invalidated all death sentences issued in California prior to 1972, though the decision was later overturned by a constitutional amendment.
 The only execution during Reagan's governorship was on April 12, 1967, when Aaron Mitchell's sentence was carried out by the state in San Quentin's gas chamber.
-The execution of convicted murderer Robert Lee Massie was nearly carried out during Reagan's governorship but was stayed in 1967 by Reagan himself because he wanted Massie to attend the trial of his alleged accomplice.
+The execution of convicted murderer Robert Lee Massie was nearly carried out during Reagan's governorship but was stayed in 1967 by Reagan himself since he wanted Massie to attend the trial of his alleged accomplice.
 Massie would be executed over three decades later for a separate murder in 2001.